The Day After Tomorrow (TV special): Plot

 In the future, human survival is threatened by rising pollution, environmental damage and depletion of the Earth's natural resources.
 A narrator (Ed Bishop) introduces the science vessel Altares as the first spacecraft to "harness the limitless power of the photon".
 This allows it to move at the speed of light, potentially causing "effects predicted by Einstein's theory of relativity – effects that could shrink the very fabric of space, distort time, and perhaps alter the structure of the universe as we understand it."

 Altares and a crew of five are due to depart Space Station Delta for Alpha Centauri to seek out Earth-like planets for colonisation.
-As astronauts travelling at light speed age more slowly than their families on Earth, the crew is made up of two whole "family units": Captain Harry Masters and his daughter Jane, and Doctors Tom and Anna Bowen and their son David.
-Docking at Delta in a United Nations shuttle, Tom, Anna and David board Altares and Jane leaves her dog Spring in the care of station commander Jim Forbes prior to departure.
-Captain Masters engages Altares photon drive and the ship begins its 4.3-light-year journey to Alpha Centauri.
+As astronauts travelling at light speed age more slowly than their families on Earth, the crew is made up of two "family units": Captain Harry Masters and his daughter Jane, and Doctors Tom and Anna Bowen and their son David.
+The Bowens arrive in a United Nations shuttle and transfer to Altares.
+After Jane leaves her dog, Spring, in the care of station commander Jim Forbes, Captain Masters pilots Altares away from the station and activates the photon drive, beginning the ship's 4.3-light-year journey to Alpha Centauri.
 As Altares leaves the Solar System, Jane and David observe how Pluto turns blue, then red, due to the shortening and lengthening of light waves caused by the Doppler effect.